-An option available to users of CSfC, is the concept of a blended solution that will use a CSfC solution, in combination with a High Assurance GOTS solution.
-For these blended solutions, a High Assurance GOTS solution can be utilized to replace the entire function of a Capability Package as a whole, but not the individual layers of a solution or security functions provided by one of the layers.
-While CSfC utilizes two layers of encryption, this is not required with High Assurance GOTS, where a single layer of encryption is sufficient.
-For example, if desired, a CSfC DAR solution can be employed in an infrastructure where network High Assurance Internet Protocol Encryptors (HAIPEs) are also being used.
-The DAR solution is segmented, and its protection is provided by CSfC, while the protection of the network that the information transits is provided by a High Assurance GOTS solution.
-For additional details or questions about this process, please contact the CSfC PMO office at csfc@nsa.gov.
+- 83 An option available to users of CSfC, is the concept of a blended solution that uses a CSfC solution, in - 84 combination with a High Assurance GOTS solution.
+For these blended solutions, a High Assurance GOTS - solution can be used to replace the entire function of a CP as a whole, but not the individual layers of a - 86 solution or security functions provided by one of the layers.
+While CSfC uses two layers of encryption, - 87 this is not required with High Assurance GOTS, where a single layer of encryption is sufficient.
+For - 88 example, if desired, a CSfC DAR solution can be employed in an infrastructure where network High - 89 Assurance Internet Protocol Encryptors (HAIPEs) are also being used.
+The DAR solution is segmented, - and its protection is provided by CSfC, while the protection of the network that the information transits - 91 is provided by a High Assurance GOTS solution.
+For additional details or questions about this process, - 92 please contact the CSfC PMO office at csfc@nsa.gov.

-4.2 RATIONALE FOR LAYERED ENCRYPTION
+93 4.2 RATIONALE FOR LAYERED ENCRYPTION

-A single layer of CNSA encryption, properly implemented, is sufficient to protect classified DAR.
-However, a CSfC DAR solution uses two layers of CNSA encryption; not because of a deficiency in the cryptographic algorithms, but to mitigate the risk of a failure in one of the cryptographic components due to accidental misconfiguration, operator error, or malicious exploitation of an implementation vulnerability, which results in the exposure of classified information.
-The use of multiple layers, implemented with components meeting the CSfC vendor diversity requirements, reduces the likelihood that a single vulnerability can be exploited to reveal protected information.

-If one of the encryption layers is compromised or fails in some way, the second layer still provides the needed encryption to safeguard the classified data.
-If both layers are compromised or fail simultaneously, it is possible the classified data will become readable to a threat actor.
-The goal of the DAR solution is to provide redundant protection that either minimizes the possibility of both layers failing at the same time or requires an adversary to defeat both mechanisms.
+- 94 A single layer of CNSA encryption, properly implemented, is sufficient to protect classified DAR. - 95 However, a CSfC DAR solution uses two layers of CNSA encryption; not because of a deficiency in the - 96 cryptographic algorithms, but to mitigate the risk of a failure in one of the cryptographic components - 97 due to accidental misconfiguration, operator error, or malicious exploitation of an implementation - 98 vulnerability, which results in the exposure of classified information.
+The use of multiple layers, - 99 implemented with components meeting the CSfC vendor diversity requirements, reduces the likelihood - 100 that a single vulnerability can be exploited to reveal protected information. - 101 If one of the encryption layers is compromised or fails in some way, the second layer still provides the - 102 needed encryption to safeguard the classified data.
+If both layers are compromised or fail - simultaneously, it is possible the classified data will become readable to a threat actor.
+The goal of the - 104 DAR solution is to provide redundant protection that either minimizes the possibility of both layers - 105 failing at the same time or requires an adversary to defeat both mechanisms.

-4.3 SOLUTION STATES
+106 4.3 SOLUTION STATES

 The DAR solution states are identified and described in further detail in this section.
-Once a device is considered classified (e.g., Powered-On with Outer Layer Authenticated State) it will not be considered unclassified (must still be handled in accordance with the implementing organizations' Authorizing Official (AO) policies) until the device is in the powered-off state.
+Once a device is considered classified (i.e., Powered-On with Outer Layer Authenticated State) it will not be considered unclassified (must still be handled in accordance with the implementing organizations' Authorizing Official (AO) policies) until the device is in the powered-off state.

-4.3.1 EUD SOLUTION STATES
+111 4.3.1 EUD SOLUTION STATES

-Powered-Off State:
+112 Powered-Off State:

-In a powered-off state, the device is completely off and not in any power saving state.
-The EUD is considered unclassified, but must still be handled in accordance with the implementing organizations' AO policies.
+- 113 In a powered-off state, the device is completely off and not in any power saving state.
+The EUD is - 114 considered unclassified, but must still be handled in accordance with the implementing organizations' - AO policies.
 This applies to all removable media when unplugged from the host system.
-If the RMs have their own power states, the product documentation must be consulted to determine how to independently switch the product into a powered-off state.
+If the RMs have - their own power states, the product documentation must be consulted to determine how to - 117 independently switch the product into a powered-off state.

-Powered-On and Unauthenticated State:
+118 Powered-On and Unauthenticated State:

-In a powered-on and unauthenticated state, the EUD is completely on, but the user has not initially logged into either layer.
-The EUD is considered unclassified, but must be handled in accordance with the implementing organizations' AO policies.
-This state cannot be entered by logging off after initial logon.
+- 119 In a powered-on and unauthenticated state, the EUD is completely on, but the user has not initially - 120 logged into either layer.
+The EUD is considered unclassified, but must be handled in accordance with

+121 the implementing organizations' AO policies.
+This state cannot be entered by logging off after initial

+122 logon.
 This applies to all removable media when plugged into the host system.

-Powered-On with Outer Layer Authenticated State:
+123 Powered-On with Outer Layer Authenticated State: